 Feb 1-Mar 11, 2018 | World Premiere RELEVANCE By JC Lee Directed by Liesl Tommy

 Theresa Hanneck is a celebrated author and veteran feminist warrior; Msemaji Ukweli is a promising young writer who is quickly becoming the leading cultural critic on race, class, and gender for a new generation.
-When a heated exchange between the two women goes viral, Theresa finds herself ill-equipped to manage her message in the era of 140 character tweets-especially against a rival whose time may have come.
-A collision of ideals within the feminist movement propels JC Lee’s riveting drama from breathless start to surprising finish.
+When a heated exchange between the two women goes viral, Theresa finds herself ill-equipped to manage her message in the social media era-especially against a rival whose time may have come.
+Directed by Tony Award® nominee Liesl Tommy, a collision of ideals within the feminist movement propels JC Lee’s riveting drama from breathless start to surprising finish.
 Who decides your worth?

 Apr 5-May 13, 2018 | World Premiere TRANSFERS By Lucy Thurber Directed by Jackson Gay

 Cristofer and Clarence are two gifted students from the South Bronx.
 After two years at a local community college being coached by faculty members, the young men are competing for a life-changing scholarship at an elite northeast university.
 During a campus visit, the young men are unexpectedly confronted with their shared past while trying to break through a system that seems designed to keep them on the outside.
 How do you break through a system designed to lock you out?

 Aug 16-Sep 23, 2018 | World Premiere REASONS TO BE PRETTY HAPPY By Neil LaBute Director Leigh Silverman